superrmatt/CodeQuiz/README.md

 # @author: supperrmatt
 # a little quiz for class.
 # Designed to test one's knowledge of javascript
-# some questions and answers are a bit whacky, I advise a lack of seriousness when reviewing
+# some questions and answers are a bit whacky, I advise a lack of seriousness when reviewing.